-Nearly 10% of all particles are classified as sulfate (Fig. 2), although S was detected from ~90% of all analysed particles as a minor component of mineral, PBA, and Na- and K-bearing particles.
-The size distribution of sulfate has a modal peak at ~400 nm (Fig. 5).
-Nearly 80% of sulfate particles include N, K (<2 weight %), or both, suggesting that they are mostly ammonium or potassium sulfate (Fig. S8).
+Nearly 10% of all particles are classified as sulfate (Fig. 2), although S was detected in $\sim 90\%$ of all analyzed particles as a minor component of mineral, PBA, and Na- and K-bearing particles.
+The size distribution of sulfate has a modal peak at ~ 400 nm (Fig. 5).
+Nearly 80% of sulfate particles include N, K (< 2 wt%), or both, suggesting that they are mostly ammonium or potassium sulfate (Fig. S8).
 Anthropogenic pollutants including sulfate from Manaus were sporadically transported to the T3 site (de Sá et al., 2017).
-For example, during the period that was classified as polluted conditions from Manaus (de Sá et al., 2018), the TEM samples have approximately three times higher sulfate number fractions than those from background periods (Fig. 2).
+For example, during the period that was classified as having polluted conditions from Manaus (de Sá et al., 2018), the TEM samples had approximately three times higher sulfate number fractions than those from background periods (Fig. 2).
 Sulfate in the Amazon can be formed by the reactions of SO2, dimethyl sulfide (DMS), H2S, or CS2 emitted from local sources (e.g., plants, microorganisms, and anthropogenic emissions) and LRT sources (e.g., biomass burning and anthropogenic emissions from Africa and the Atlantic Ocean) (Martin et al., 2010b).

-295 3.2.6 Carbonaceous particles
+3.2.6 Carbonaceous particles

 Carbonaceous particles include secondary or primary organic aerosol (SOA and POA, respectively), tarball, and ns-soot particles (Fig. S9).
-The vapor pressure of volatile and semi-volatile organic compounds was too high to retain them in the particles after sampling and during the TEM analysis, resulting in the loss of the volatile fraction from the particles collected on the TEM grids.
-Thus, the carbonaceous particle fractions can be underestimated, and we focus only on the non-volatile fractions.
+The vapor pressure of volatile and semivolatile organic compounds was too high to retain them in the particles after sampling and during the TEM analysis, re-